 - Select a college that is a good match based on affordability and student fit

 Our program stands out because of our personalized, one-on-one approach, our thorough understanding of the application process, and our focus on matching students to a school where they can and will be successful.
 Through our support of students in college, we have gained a unique and invaluable understanding of where students will thrive academically, receive adequate financial aid, and fit into the college culture.
 With this knowledge, making the right college match is the first step on our students' path to success.

-Bottom Line provides personalized support outside of school hours at one of our community-based offices.
+Bottom Line provides personalized support outside of school hours at one of our community-based offices or over video chat.
 We work with students to find the right college that will give them the best chance to succeed once they arrive on campus.

 During the end of junior year or the beginning of senior year.

 Bottom Line's programs focus on what we do best: helping students get in to college and graduate.
 We do not provide any college preparatory programming but instead work with students who are already in good academic standing and want to go to college.
 However, we maintain relationships with other organizations that provide college preparatory programming and cross-refer students as appropriate.